Skip to content

 More Information

-See the main repository for full documentation including cross-file directives, editor integrations, and comparison with other R tools.
+See the main repository for full documentation, including running the same analysis in CI with raven check, cross-file directives, editor integrations, and comparison with other R tools.

 License